 The City of Fort St. John is known as the Energetic City, because of its location in the heart of the oil and gas industry in northeastern B.C.
-Fort St. John is located at Mile 47 of the Alaska Highway, has a population of approximately 18,000, and serves a drawing area of about 60,000 people.
+Fort St. John is located at Mile 47 of the Alaska Highway, has a population of over 20,000, and serves a drawing area of about 60,000 people.

 Originally established in 1794 as a trading post, Fort St. John is the oldest European-established settlement in present-day British Columbia.
 Fort St. John is the largest centre in the Peace River North region, and a transportation hub for the Peace.
 In addition to oil and gas, forestry and agriculture are important elements of the area economy

 Fort St. John is home to the Pomeroy Sports Centre, which houses two ice pads, a speed skating oval, and indoor walking track.
 As well, a new hospital has recently been constructed.

 The Fort St. John Campus is located on the north edge of the city, adjacent to the scenic Fish Creek Park and Community Forest.
 The campus serves more than 1,800 students each year, enrolled in a variety of programming.